pataniqa/web-testing-examples/README.md

 One pattern I used a lot in web crawling and data extraction framework I wrote I used "golden files" for test cases.

-Here when testing an operation - in my case performs data extraction, in your case call a web API - I have files that record the input and output.
+Here when testing an operation I have files that record the input and output.
 For each test, the test runner runs the test, but if a canonical result (the "golden file") does not exist it, it saves the output as a "candidate" golden file.
 Then the tester can inspect the output, check it is correct.
 Once the output is accepted, it is committed to source control.
 This is primarily a way of checking further changes don't cause regressions.

 Obviously this isn't as flexible as some other approaches, but it is possible to write a lot of test cases quickly using the pattern.
 Also I like being able to "eyeball" the expected result - sometimes that's easier then looking at some test code and having to remember what it is testing for.